enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/useful-properties-i.md

 ## Content

-Aside from using the move, scale, and rotate options in the tools section, you can also change some properties to achieve your desired shape.
+Aside from using the move, scale, and rotate options in the tools section, you can also change other properties to further manipulate the object.

-In particular, you can consider using transform properties, such as **size** and **CFrame**.
+In particular, you can consider using `transform properties`, such as **size** and **CFrame**.
 They are useful as they allow for even *greater precision in movement and scaling*.

 ![transform properties](https://img.enkipro.com/31722ed1b12fedbf4a519cfdf33d3971.png)